lawzava/emailscraper/README.md

 # emailscraper

-Minimalistic library to scrape emails from websites
+Minimalistic library to scrape emails from websites.

+Requires chromium or google-chrome available in environment for JS render utilization.

 ## Installation